Probiotics for histamine intolerance: safe strains vs dangerous ones

 Lactobacillus casei

-Why avoid: L. casei has documented histamine-producing strains.
+L. casei shows up in many commercial probiotics and fermented dairy products, and it has documented histamine-producing strains.
 One study noted that Lactobacillus casei (TISTR 389) can generate histamine via bacterial histidine decarboxylase (PMC12189723).
+You'll commonly find it in multi-strain probiotics plus fermented dairy like kefir and some yogurts.

 Lactobacillus helveticus